Ghana, Sierra Leone Move From Diplomacy To Delivery As PJCC Kicks Off In Accra

 By Makiza Micheline Latifa | April 21, 2026

-A Relationship Built on Mutual Support
+A Relationship Built on Shared Aspirations

 Ghana and Sierra Leone have maintained strong bilateral relations over the years, marked by mutual support during crises and collaboration in development.
 That solidarity has deep roots, most notably in Ghana’s contribution to Sierra Leone’s stability during its civil war, when Ghanaian forces served under ECOMOG to help restore peace to the country.

 The PJCC itself traces its origins to President Mahama’s working visit to Freetown in March last year, during which both leaders agreed to establish the commission as a vehicle to deepen cooperation across bilateral, regional and international matters.
-Today’s Technical Meeting is a direct follow-through on that presidential commitment, reactivating a framework that had remained dormant for over a decade and bringing it fully into operation.
+The Technical Meeting is a direct follow-through on that presidential commitment, reactivating a framework that had remained dormant for over a decade and bringing it fully into operation.

 Activating a Framework Long in the Making